lorrli274/next/courses/community/Google-s Python Class/lessons/Python Strings/02-String Methods.md

 Here are some of the most common string methods.
 A method is like a function, but it runs "on" an object.
-If the variable s is a string, then the code `s.lower()` runs the `lower()` method on that string object and returns the result (this idea of a method running on an object is one of the basic ideas that make up Object Oriented Programming, OOP).
+If the variable "s" is a string, then the code `s.lower()` runs the `lower()` method on that string object and returns the result (this idea of a method running on an object is one of the basic ideas that make up Object Oriented Programming, OOP).
 Here are some of the most common string methods:

 * `s.lower()`, `s.upper()` -- returns the lowercase or uppercase version of the string